docker/docs/docker-for-windows/faqs.md

 #### How can I opt out of sending my usage data?

 If you do not want auto-send of usage data, use the Stable channel.
-For more information, see [Stable and Edge channels](#questions-about-stable-and-edge-channels) ("What is the difference between the Stable and Edge versions of Docker for Windows?").
+For more information, see [Stable and Edge channels](#questions-about-stable-and-edge-channels) ("What is the difference between the Stable and Edge versions of Docker Desktop for Windows?").

 ### How is personal data handled in Docker Desktop?